The Masque of the Red Death

 In The Masque of the Red Death, Vincent Price restrains himself from chewing scenery like a rabid red fox.
 He instead chews scenery slowly and attentively, squeezing out every drop of flavor until the savoriness has wasted away and he’s forced to bite off another chunk.
 In place, we find, is a performance characterized by its reflecting of pure evil, not by the late-career hamminess which enhanced the entertainment value of many of his films of the 1970s.
 The Masque of the Red Death features one of his greatest performances.

 The Masque of the Red Death was followed by 1965’s disappointing The Tomb of Ligeia, and so I’d like to think of it as the real grand finale to Price and Corman’s Poe pictures.
-Recapturing what made the first films in the series, House of Usher and The Pit and the Pendulum, such breathtaking statements of horror, The Masque of the Red Death is a mini masterpiece snug in all the right places.
-A must.
+Recapturing what made the first films in the series, House of Usher and The Pit and the Pendulum, such breathtaking statements of horror, The Masque of the Red Death is a mini-masterpiece snug in all the right places.
 A-